open2b/scriggo-site/scriggo-command.md

 * serve Scriggo templates with support for Markdown
 * initialize an interpreter for Go programs
-* generate a package loader for an existing application
+* generate a package importer for an existing application

 Se how to <a href="/install">install the scriggo command</a>.